My Favorite Travel Products

-For a look at all the products I use and love, take a moment to peruse my Amazon store below.
+(For a peek at all the products I use and love, take a moment to peruse my Amazon store at the bottom of the page.
 I’ve put together lists based on safaris, cruising, essentials, health and wellbeing, and more.
-There’s also a list of my favorite camera gear and accessories.
+There’s also a list of my favorite camera gear and accessories.)

 Anker PowerCore 10000

 In addition to my MyCharge, I also pack my Anker power bank.
 It’s smaller, which is great, but not as fast as the MyCharge nor can you connect a device when it’s in an outlet.
 That said, it’s super light, and I can charge my iPhone 8 + nearly three times.View

 UPWADE Outlet Travel Power Strip

 I won’t be without a mini power strip.
 It’s probably the one thing other than my phone I always have with me when I travel.
 I like this model by Upwade because it has two widely spaced international outlets which provide ample room for those pesky wide plugs that come with cameras and other devices, as well as four USB ports.
 The cord is a little longer than I need at 5 ft but I’d rather have it longer than too short.
 At 6 inches in length, it fits in any purse or carry-on bag.View